woutervb/central_property/README.md

 # Framework
 The whole service will be developed using the [Django] framework.
 This will give the most flexibility as it will handle a lot of webapp related setup.
 (And Python is a lot of fun ;) )

+Key value pairs are found by walking the tree from root via the leafs downwards.
+Root entries have to be unique.
+If a request is made to a leaf that does not exist, the items of the last existing leaf will be returned.
+Request to a key are not supported.

 # Example
 If we have an hierarchical store like the example below: